T

 PaceStandard

-This 14-day itinerary for Philadelphia offers a balanced exploration of its rich history, vibrant arts scene, and diverse culinary landscape.
-You'll walk in the footsteps of Founding Fathers, marvel at world-class art, and savor delicious meals from historic taverns to acclaimed modern restaurants.
-The itinerary blends iconic landmarks with local gems, allowing for an immersive experience of the City of Brotherly Love.
+This 14-day itinerary for Philadelphia offers a balanced exploration of its rich history, vibrant arts scene, and renowned culinary landscape.
+You'll walk in the footsteps of Founding Fathers at Independence Hall, immerse yourselves in world-class art at the Philadelphia Museum of Art and Barnes Foundation, and savor diverse flavors from Reading Terminal Market to acclaimed restaurants.
+The itinerary blends iconic landmarks with local gems, ensuring a comprehensive and memorable experience for couples seeking history, art, and delicious food.

 Day 1 · Philadelphia